yatush/cyd-tiled-display/README.md

 The project is based on the awesome [ESPHome](https://esphome.io/) project.

-In order to customize the display, some programming knowledge is required (C++/yaml).
+In order to customize the display, one has to change YAML configuration.
+To add new capabilities, some C++ knowledge is required.

 <p align="center">
   <img src="/images/cyd-tiled-display.png" width="400" />